Andrew S. Rein

-Ana Champeny is the Director of City Studies.
+Ana Champeny is Director of City Studies.
 Her research focus is the property tax, housing, economic development, environmental policy and municipal finance.
 Previously, she served as the Director of Property Tax Analysis in the Division of Tax Policy at the NYC Department of Finance and as the Supervising Analyst for Housing, Environment, and Infrastructure at the NYC Independent Budget Office.
 Ana also served as the Director of Budgetary Affairs for the Westchester County Board of Legislators.
 Ana has a BA from Beloit College and a MPA from Baruch College.

 David Friedfel is Director of State Studies.
 David most recently served as Commissioner of Management and Budget for Albany County, NY.
 Previously in New York State government, he served as Deputy Director of Fiscal Studies for the Ways and Means Majority in the New York State Assembly, focusing on tax revenue forecasting and tax policy.
 He also spent time at the New York State Division of the Budget, focusing on Medicaid.
 David holds a BA and MA in public policy from Rockefeller College at the University at Albany, SUNY.

-Patrick Orecki is a Research Associate.
+Patrick Orecki is a Senior Research Associate.
 He provides analysis of the State budget and policy, focusing on the health policy, the Medicaid program, and transportation investments.
 Patrick most recently served at the New York State Division of the Budget working on budgeting and policy for the Medicaid program and a portfolio of public health programs.
 He has also contributed to research on public pensions and benefits for the LeRoy Collins Institute in Florida.
 Patrick holds BA degrees in Economics and Political Science from SUNY Geneseo and an MPA from Rockefeller College at the University at Albany, SUNY.